 In erythrocytes, the fetal PK isozyme has much greater activity than the adult isozyme; as a result, fetal erythrocytes have comparatively low concentrations of glycolytic intermediates.
 Because of the low steady-state concentration of fetal 1,3BPG, the 2,3BPG shunt (see diagram above) is greatly reduced in fetal cells and little 2,3BPG is formed.
 Since 2,3BPG is a negative effector of hemoglobin affinity for oxygen, fetal erythrocytes have a higher oxygen affinity than maternal erythrocytes.
 Therefore, transfer of oxygen from maternal hemoglobin to fetal hemoglobin is favored, assuring the fetal oxygen supply.
 In the newborn, an erythrocyte isozyme of the M-type with comparatively low PK activity displaces the fetal type, resulting in an accumulation of glycolytic intermediates.
 The increased 1,3BPG levels activate the 2,3BPG shunt, producing 2,3BPG needed to regulate oxygen binding to hemoglobin.

 Genetic diseases of adult erythrocyte PK are known in which the kinase is virtually inactive.
 The erythrocytes of affected individuals have a greatly reduced capacity to make ATP and thus do not have sufficient ATP to perform activities such as ion pumping and maintaining osmotic balance.
 These erythrocytes have a short half-life due to easy lysis.
-Pyruvate kinase deficiency is the most common cause of inherited nonspherocytic hemolytic anemia.
+Pyruvate kinase deficiency is the most common cause of inherited non-spherocytic hemolytic anemia and the second most common cause of inherited hemolytic anemia behind glucose-6-phosphate dehydrogenase (G6PD) deficiencies.

 The liver PK isozyme is regulated by phosphorylation, allosteric effectors, and modulation of gene expression.
 The major allosteric effectors are F1,6BP, which stimulates PK activity by decreasing its Km for PEP, and for the negative effector, ATP.
 Expression of the liver PK gene is strongly influenced by the quantity of carbohydrate in the diet, with high-carbohydrate diets inducing up to 10-fold increases in PK concentration as compared to low carbohydrate diets.
 Liver PK is phosphorylated and inhibited by PKA, and thus it is under hormonal control similar to that described earlier for PFK-2.